confusius.decomposition¶

 -

-(time, component) xarray.DataArray–PCA signals in component space.
+(time, component) xarray.DataArray–Decomposed signals in component space.

 Raises: